oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NetworkingScenariosGF.md

 Before you start with Network Creation, make sure you have run 'Fetch Compartments OCIDs to variables file'.

 ### Create Network
-Creation of Networking components using Automation Toolkit involes four simple steps.
+Creation of Networking components using Automation Toolkit involves four simple steps.
  - Add the networking resource details to appropriate Excel Sheets.
  - Running the toolkit to generate auto.tfvars.
  - Executing Terraform commands to provision the resources in OCI.